Rawnaqaburumman/Reading-notes/read431.md

 - Registries: A Docker registry is a repository for Docker images.
 Docker clients connect to registries to download ("pull") images for use or upload ("push") images that they have built.
 Registries can be public or private.
 Two main public registries are Docker Hub and Docker Cloud.
 Docker Hub is the default registry where Docker looks for images.
 Docker registries also allow the creation of notifications based on events.

 ## Tools
 * Docker Compose is a tool for defining and running multi-container Docker applications.
 It uses YAML files to configure the application's services and performs the creation and start-up process of all the containers with a single command.
 The docker-compose CLI utility allows users to run commands on multiple containers at once, for example, building images, scaling containers, running containers that were stopped, and more.
-Commands related to image manipulation, or user-interactive options, are not relevant in Docker Compose because they address one container.
-The docker-compose.yml file is used to define an application's services and includes various configuration options.
-For example, the build option defines configuration options such as the Dockerfile path, the command option allows one to override default Docker commands, and more.
-The first public beta version of
 * Docker Compose (version 0.0.1) was released on December 21, 2013.
 The first production-ready version (1.0) was made available on October 16, 2014.
 Docker Swarm provides native clustering functionality for Docker containers, which turns a group of Docker engines into a single virtual Docker engine.
-In Docker 1.12 and higher, Swarm mode is integrated with Docker Engine.
-The docker swarm CLI utility allows users to run Swarm containers, create discovery tokens, list nodes in the cluster, and more.
-The docker node CLI utility allows users to run various commands to manage nodes in a swarm, for example, listing the nodes in a swarm, updating nodes, and removing nodes from the swarm.
-Docker manages swarms using the Raft consensus algorithm.
-According to Raft, for an update to be performed, the majority of Swarm nodes need to agree on the update.
+In Docker 1.12 and
 * Docker Volume If you copy or create a file in a container when you stop that container that file or the other files we created or copied will be deleted.
 Solution for this is using Docker Volume

+## DjangoObjectPermissions

+This permission class ties into Django's standard object permissions framework that allows per-object permissions on models.
+In order to use this permission class, you'll also need to add a permission backend that supports object-level permissions, such as django-guardian.

+As with `DjangoModelPermissions`, this permission must only be applied to views that have a .queryset property or .get_queryset() method.
+Authorization will only be granted if the user is authenticated and has the relevant per-object permissions and relevant model permissions assigned.

+> POST requests require the user to have the add permission on the model instance.

+> PUT and PATCH requests require the user to have the change permission on the model instance.

+> DELETE requests require the user to have the delete permission on the model instance.

+Note that `DjangoObjectPermissions` does not require the django-guardian package, and should support other object-level backends equally well.